 The below text is a summary of a patient’s experience just last month.
 I am paraphrasing but the message is very clear.
 The quality of life of B12 deficient patients, at least to some doctors, simply doesn’t matter.
-Their pleading for help falls on deaf ears at this practice.
+Their pleading for help falls on deaf ears at this particular practice.

 Are you sitting comfortably?
 Here we go –